 Communication and Training – Curated Articles

-Communication and interpersonal skills are secret sauce of the most successful business analysts and business architects.
+Communication and interpersonal skills are the secret sauce of the most successful business analysts and business architects.
 And the further these professionals go in their careers, the more important these ‘soft skills’ become.
-We have included two articles by the same author …Read more about Communication skills get you talked about
+We have included two articles by the same …Read more about Communication skills get you talked about

 Drivers for Change: P.E.S.T.L.E. – Curated Articles

-Yesterday’s technologies One thing that hasn’t evolved that much for the average computer user is how to get what they’re thinking into the computer.
+Yesterday’s technologies.
+One thing that hasn’t evolved that much for the average computer user is how to get what they’re thinking into the computer.
 Most business analysts probably still think primarily of the old technologies.
 We’ve had keyboards forever.
 And many …Read more about Data capture at the speed of thought